-How to recover digital photos and video from a corrupted memory chip or PC
+How to recover digital photos and video from a corrupted or deleted memory chip or PC

 For many home users, the most important information stored on hard disk drives, CDs or DVDs is their collection of photos.
 Application programs can be reloaded, but a wedding, holiday, birthday party can not be re-run.
 Unfortunately, memory chips can be accidentally deleted or reformatted, and also they can ‘hiccup’ when removed from camera, resulting in loss of photos

-CnW photo recovery software has simple tools to recover all digital photos, and AVIs, AVCHDs, MP4s from disk drives, CDs and memory chips.
+CnW photo recovery software has simple tools, wizards, to recover all digital photos, and AVIs, AVCHDs, MP4s from disk drives, CDs and memory chips.

 Digital photo recovery is probably the most tolerant type of data to be recovered from a disk for several reasons.